openethereum/openethereum.github.io/Validator-Set-Tutorial-1.md

 force_sealing = true
 ```

-To make sure the file is valid, launch `Node1` using the command `parity --config ./node1.toml` and verify that you do not get any error in the console.
+To make sure the file is valid, launch `Node1` using the command `openethereum --config ./node1.toml` and verify that you do not get any error in the console.
 As `Node1` and `Node0` might not be connected to each other yet, it is normal that `Node1` does not import any block from `Node0`.

 Also, copy in a text file the Public node address as we will use is later on.
 ```bash